 Build and Deploy the Java microservices

-Now you need to navigate into the projects directory that has been provided for you.
-You may notice their is a finish directory.
-This contains the finished code that you will not require for this tutorial.
+Now you need to navigate into the project directory that has been provided for you.
+This contains the implementation of the MicroProfile microservices, configuration for the MicroProfile runtime, and Kubernetes configuration.

-The two microservices you will deploy are called name and ping.
-The name microservice displays a brief greeting with the name of the container that contains the application.
-The ping microservice pings the Kubernetes Service that encapsulates the pod running the name microservice.
-The ping microservice demonstrates how communication can be established between pods inside a cluster.
-To build the applications with Maven, run the following commands;
+The two microservices you will deploy are called 'system' and 'inventory'.
+The system microservice returns JVM properties information about the container it is running in.
+The inventory microservice adds the properties from the system microservice into the inventory.
+This demonstrates how communication can be achieved between two microservices in separate pod's inside a Kubernetes cluster.
+To build the applications with Maven, run the following commands one after the other:

 Once the services have been built, you need to deploy them to Kubernetes.
 To do this use the following command: